PSHE / Online Safety / Global Citizenship Curriculum

 IMPACT of our PSHE Curriculum:

-We aim for our teaching of PSHE to have a great impact on the lives of our children not only through the development of the whole child personally, socially and emotionally, but also in laying the foundations for social mobility through the promotion of British Values as well as getting them ready for the next stages of their education.
+We aim for our teaching of PSHE to have a great impact on the lives of our children not only through the development of the whole child personally, socially and emotionally, but also in laying the foundations for social mobility through the promotion of British Values and the teaching of Protected Characteristics as well as getting them ready for the next stages of their education.

 Commitment to Well-being and Safeguarding